mobilestack-xyz/mobilestack-shefi/CONTRIBUTING.md

 If you are submitting an issue, please double check that there doesn’t already exist an issue for the work you have in mind.

-- Has a clear detailed title such that it can’t be confused with other Valora issues.
+- Has a clear detailed title such that it can’t be confused with other Shefi issues.
 - Provides a comprehensive description of the current and expected behavior including, if relevant, links to external references and specific implementation guidelines.